black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 # Step 47
 Give your label element a for attribute with the value X-#-name, where X is the value of the entryDropdown element and # is the value of entryNumber.
 Remember that HTML attributes should be wrapped in double quotes.

+# Step 48
+After your label element, and on a new line in your template string, create an input element.
+Give it a type attribute set to text, a placeholder attribute set to Name, and an id attribute that matches the for attribute of your label element.